 Endowments -- Building an Enduring Legacy

-For much of its 100 years, the Santa Barbara Museum of Natural History has been fortunate in attracting some of the nation’s top talent as its directors, scientist/curators, educators, and exhibit designers.
-It is these gifted and passionate individuals who are the Museum's greatest assets, along with its large and unique collections and extraordinary physical setting.
-These individuals bring to the Museum top level professional skills and experience, vision and creativity, knowledge and wisdom, passion and energy.
-They are the very essence of the Museum’s excellence and impact.
+For most of its 100 years, the Santa Barbara Museum of Natural History has been fortunate in attracting some of the nation’s top talent as its directors, scientists, curators, educators, and exhibit designers.
+These gifted and passionate individuals are the Museum's greatest assets, along with its large and unique collections and extraordinary physical setting.

 Estate gifts can be particularly appropriate ways to create permanent named endowments in support of the Museum’s core positions and programs.
 Such endowments constitute a lasting legacy and ensure that the Museum will continue to be able to attract the very best staff and offer critical services that make a difference.